Muslim Association of Britain: Political endorsements

-The MAB encourages its members to vote certain ways in elections—it supported Labour's Ken Livingstone for Mayor of London, Respect in London and the Green Party of England and Wales in South East England.
-In 2004, its president Anas al-Tikriti stood down to become a European election candidate for Respect in the Yorkshire and the Humber region.
+The MAB supported Labour's Ken Livingstone for Mayor of London, George Galloway for Respect both unsuccessfully in the 2004 London Assembly election, where they also recommended a slate of candidates for each constituency, and successfully in London's Bethnal Green and Bow in the 2005 general election, and the Green Party of England and Wales in South East England.
+In 2004, its president Anas al-Tikriti stood down to become a candidate for Respect in the Yorkshire and the Humber region for the 2004 European Parliament elections.
 He was not elected.